-In the first year – the foundation year – you will study 4 modules; a subject-related module, a numeracy skills module, a study skills-related module called 'Succeeding at University and Beyond' and a foundation project module.
-After completion of this foundation year, you will then move onto the Journalism honours degree course.
+In the foundation year you will study five modules: a module about the foundations of humanities, journalism and media theory, an essential study skills module, a foundation project module, practical numeracy skills, and a multimedia communications module or a new century module depending on your degree choice.
+After completion of this foundation year, you will then move onto the Sports Journalism honours degree course.

-We’ll set you up with Journalism essentials – writing styles, research, Media Law and online skills.
-You’ll look at online sports reporting and be introduced to the fascinating world of Sports Journalism.
-In the second and third years, you’ll study topics in more depth, you’ll experience our Newsroom in action, consider Multimedia Sports Journalism, Advanced Sports Reporting, and Media Ethics, and undertake a shorthand course free of charge.
+During the first year, we’ll set you up with the core skills of sports journalism, including training in writing styles, research and Media Law.
+You’ll look at both traditional sports reporting techniques and the contemporary skills of digital sports journalism.
+In the second and third years, you’ll study topics in more depth, sampling our state-of-the-art facilities and tackling Multimedia Sports Journalism, Advanced Sports Reporting, and Media Ethics, while training in shorthand – a skill hugely valued by employers such as Sky Sports News - free of charge.

-In your final year, you’ll go on placement - putting what you’ve learnt into practice.
-You’ll undertake a project, you will produce your own sports magazine, newspaper or series of in-depth articles which will add significantly to the portfolio of work you can present to prospective employers.
+In your final year, you can have your sports content published by JPI Media each week for an entire semester, and go on work placement – putting what you’ve learnt into practice and also building crucial workplace relationships.
+You’ll undertake a practical project, which will add significantly to the portfolio of work you can present to prospective employers.

 Teaching methods include lectures, demonstrations, seminars, workshops, group projects and practical skills work.
 All our teaching staff have worked as journalists and have strong links with regional employers and industry organisations.
 We also invite experienced industry professionals to carry out regular guest lectures and classes.